afarokhyans/HospitalSimulatorService/README.md

 ConsultationsController is used to get all the scheduled consultations (GET)

+## Consultation Scheduling Logic ##

+The logic for scheduling consultation on the next available day is implemented in "ConsultationScheduler" class.
+In order to schedule a consultation on the next available day, first the maximum possbile consulations per day is calculated.
+Since every consulation requires a doctor and a Treatment Room, the maximum number of possible consulation would be the lesser count of number of Doctors and number of Treatment Rooms.
+For every future day, get the count for scheduled consulations and if it's less than the maximum possbile consulations, then the patient condition is checked.
+If patient condition is "Flu" then a check is done to find any available GeneralPractitioner for that day and also a Treatment Room.
+For Flu patients, first check would be to find any available Treatment Room that doesn't have a Treatment Machine.
+Otherwise a check is done for Treatment Rooms with Treatment Machine.
+If the patient condition is "Cancer", the search for available Doctors with "Oncology" role.
+Depending on the Topology, search for available Treatment Rooms that have Treatment Machine that matches the patient's Topology.
+If found, the consultation will be scheduled.
+If not found, go advance the day and perform the check again.

 ## Unit Tests ##

 There are two unit test implemented to test Patients controller as well as Consultations controller